delfick/photons/apps/interactor/docs/docker.rst

 image is available to run the interactor, which will work on many architectures including a Raspberry Pi.

-.. note:: It's not possible to discover devices on the network from a Mac OSX
+.. note:: It's not possible to discover devices on the network from a container
-    so the docker container only works from linux.
+    running under Docker Desktop for macOS or Windows as multicasting is not supported.
+However, if you configure :ref:`hardcoded discovery <discovery>`, the rest of Interactor's functionality will work.
+You also need to replace ``--net=host`` with ``-p 6100:6100`` to allow inbound connections to the Interactor RESTful API.

 The following may be used::